 Chimeric Antigen Receptor (CAR) T-Cell Therapy for Pediatric Cancer

-For T cells to attack cellular targets (viruses or cancer cells), they must bind to class I major histocompatibility complex (MHC) molecules on the surface of the target cells and avoid suppressor signals sent by regulatory T cells and other surface molecule interactions.
-Gene transfer technologies can modify T cells to express MHC-independent antibody-binding domains (CAR molecules) aimed at specific target proteins on the surface of tumors.
-To minimize the chance of suppressor mechanisms affecting CAR T-cell function and to create a cytokine milieu conducive to CAR T-cell expansion,[1] lymphodepleting chemotherapy is generally given before CAR T-cell infusions.
+T cells attack cellular targets (viruses or cancer cells) by binding to class I major histocompatibility complex (MHC) molecules on the surface of the target cells.
+T cells also have to avoid suppressor signals sent by regulatory T cells and other surface molecule interactions.
+Gene transfer technologies can modify T cells to express MHC-independent, antibody-binding domains (CAR molecules) on the surface of the modified T cells.
+The CAR molecules aim at specific target proteins on the surface of tumors.
+Lymphodepleting chemotherapy is generally given before CAR T-cell infusions to minimize the chance of suppressor mechanisms (affecting CAR T-cell function) and to create a cytokine milieu favorable for CAR T-cell expansion.[1]
 CAR T-cell–mediated responses are further enhanced by adding intracellular costimulatory domains (e.g., CD28, 4-1BB), which cause significant CAR T-cell expansion and may increase the lifespan of these cells in the recipient.[1]

 CAR T-Cell Therapy Indications for Pediatric Cancer

 Investigators using this technology have targeted a variety of tumors/surface molecules, but the best-studied example in pediatric patients is CAR T cells aimed at CD19, a surface receptor on B cells.
-Several groups have reported significant rates of remission (70%–90%) in children and adults with refractory B-cell acute lymphoblastic leukemia (ALL).[2,3,4,5] Several groups have also reported persistence of CAR T cells and remission beyond 6 months in most patients studied.[5,6] Early loss of the CAR T cells is associated with relapse, and the best use of this therapy (bridge to transplant vs. definitive therapy) is under study.
+Several research groups have reported significant rates of remission (70%–90%) in children and adults with refractory B-cell acute lymphoblastic leukemia (ALL),[2,3,4,5] with some groups reporting persistence of CAR T cells and remission beyond 6 months in most patients studied.[5,6] Early loss of the CAR T cells is associated with relapse, and the best use of this therapy (bridge to transplant vs. definitive therapy) is under study.

 - B-cell acute lymphoblastic leukemia.

-- Refer to the Treatment of Relapsed Childhood ALL section in the PDQ summary on Childhood Acute Lymphoblastic Leukemia Treatment for more information.
+- For more information, see the Treatment of Relapsed Childhood ALL section in Childhood Acute Lymphoblastic Leukemia Treatment.

 - B-cell non-Hodgkin lymphoma.

-- Refer to the Treatment options for recurrent or refractory Burkitt lymphoma/leukemia section in the PDQ summary on Childhood Non-Hodgkin Lymphoma Treatment for more information.
+- For more information, see the Treatment options for recurrent or refractory Burkitt lymphoma section in Childhood Non-Hodgkin Lymphoma Treatment.

 CAR T-Cell Toxicities